ksu-is/charades-game-manager/projectroadmap.md

 ## List of Tasks Sprint 3:

 1. Polish aesthetics and presentation.
 Increase font and window size and remove irregular/asymmetric shapes.
-Try to create a "unique look and feel". [ ]
+Try to create a "unique look and feel". [✓]

-Progress: Not started.
+Progress: Complete.

 2. Create "splash screen" Powerpoint slide. [ ]